rohitm21/rohitm21/README.md

 - 👯 I’m looking to collaborate on Open source project for Hacktoberfest.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rohit-km)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Trying my level best to master Data Structures and Algorithms still a noob yet believe that I would 😄 !
+- ⚡ Fun fact: Still Learning Yet Better than Before 😄 !

  <details>
   <br>